kevin-ch-day/ScytaleDroid/docs/static_analysis/static_analysis_data_model.md

    call the idempotent DDL from `scytaledroid/Database/db_queries/canonical/schema.py`, promote provider exposures, and materialise the session string view as needed.
-4. Analysts can verify schema health through `python run_script.py --session …` or via the CLI database utilities (**Database Utilities → Schema snapshot**).
+4. Analysts can verify schema health through the CLI database utilities (**Database Utilities → Schema snapshot**) or by running the canonical helper snippet shown in the persistence runbook.

 ## 2. Canonical static-analysis tables